Ever wondered about what The Macallan and food pairing would work out best for a tasting? Here’s your answer!

 While Macallan offers double, sherry, and triple oak varieties, we will focus on the classic: the sherry oak.

-The flavors of whiskys and all the Macallans from the Speyside region tend to have flavor profiles that are fruit forward, sweet, spicy, and with a hint of vanilla.
-Speyside whiskys are products of their quality environment – there are secluded, pastoral ranges, clear rivers, and a warm climate that provide smooth whiskys with complex flavors.
+The flavors of whiskies and all the Macallan expression from the Highland region tend to have flavor profiles that are fruit forward, sweet, spicy, and with a hint of vanilla.
+Highland whiskys are products of their quality environment – there are secluded, pastoral ranges, clear rivers, and a warm climate that provide smooth whiskys with complex flavors.

 The flavors emerge over time with the Macallan 12, and the nose changes quickly as it aerates and “serves to teach newcomers patience when forming opinions” on the whisky they like to drink, or how to make the best The Macallan and food pairing.